LinkedIn Data on Alumni: How to Avoid Disaster

 Red Flag #4: In the file you receive, has your vendor included start and end dates for Employment?
 If you combine this with any of the other red flags, it might mean they’re scraping illegally.

 Red Flag #5: Legitimate vendors will only ever deliver public alumni profiles back to you.
 If you’re receiving private profiles your vendor is absolutely guilty of logging in and scraping LinkedIn illegally.
 And on top of that, they’re actually violating your alum’s privacy.
 Don’t let them get away with it.
 Make sure you check that the profiles you’ve been delivered are public.

 Finally, before we sign off, here’s a quick look at what “bad” file might look like.
 (Click on the image to see the text more clearly!)

 Validate Your File – Free of Charge

 Still have questions?
 We are happy to validate whether the file you’ve received is legitimately captured or not, at no cost.
-Just get in touch below.
+Just get in touch now.